-1. Native vegetation and deep rooted trees shall be incorporated in gardens.
-Refer to Section 2.7 Landscaping.

-2. Damp proof membranes shall be used in building construction for slabs on ground with a 50mm thick layer of sand. all types of development 2
+- 1. Native vegetation and deep rooted trees shall be incorporated in gardens.
+Refer to Section 2.7 Landscaping. - 2.
+Damp proof membranes shall be used in building construction for slabs on ground with a 50mm thick layer of sand.

 Figure 12: Typical Principles for Bushfire Protection Zones